corda/corda-settler/README.md

 1. Provide an API for submitting payment instructions.
 The API should return the ID of the payment transaction.
 This probably already exists.
-2. Provide an API to checking the status of the payment.
+2. Provide an API for checking the status of the payment.
 The API should only return "SUCCESS" if and only if the payment credits the specified beneficiaries account.
 This will likely need adding to your API.